ironbee/ironbee/CODESTYLE.md

   private.
 If a private function must be in a public header file surround it and the code in question with '@cond internal' and '@endcond internal'.

+* All callbacks must support callback data.
+Callback data is a `void *` that is provided with the function pointer at registration and is passed as the *last* argument to the callback function.
+It is important that it is the last argument as this consistency allows easy trampoline creation (see `include/ironbeepp/c_trampoline.hpp`).